JosephCCN/mini-c-compiler/Readme.md

 Notes that this compiler do not fully follow ISO C standard

 ## Usage
-The main entrance is inside the directory `\main`, and you can run the `main.go` by:
+The main entrance is `\main.go`, and you can run it by:
 ```
-cd main
 go run main.go -s {scource file path}
 ```
 To build the source code into binary:
 ```
-cd main
 go build main.go -o {destination}
 ```